google/yggdrasil-decision-forests/documentation/rtd/cli_quick_start.md

 ## Create dataspec

-In this dataset, input features are either numerical (e.g. `age`) or categorical (e.g., `education`).
-Some examples have missing values.
-YDF detects automatically the semantics of the features (e.g., numerical, categorical) and handles missing values natively.
-The *dataspec* (short for *dataset specification*) is a file that contains the name, type and meta-dataset of the columns in a dataset.
-The dataspec is created automatically with the `infer_dataspec` command.
+A **dataspec** (short for *dataset specification*) is a description of a dataset.
+It includes a list of available columns, the semantic (or type) of each column, and any other meta-data such as dictionaries or the rate of missing values.

+The dataspec can be computed automatically using the `infer_dataspec` command and stored in a dataspec file.

 ```shell
 # Create the dataspec
 ./infer_dataspec --dataset=csv:adult_train.csv --output=dataspec.pbtxt
 ```

-The dataspec file `dataspec.pbtxt` can be printed using the `show_dataspec`
-command:
+Looking at the dataspec before training a model is a great way to detect issues in the dataset, such as missing values, or incorrect data types.

 ```shell
 # Display the dataspec